justindujardin/mathy/libraries/website/docs/envs/overview.md

 ### Other Libraries

-Mathy has basic support for alternative Reinforcement Learning libraries.
+Mathy has support for alternative Reinforcement Learning libraries.

 #### OpenAI Gym